oconnor663/duct.py/README.md

 ## Errors should never pass silently.

 Because `grep` in the example above doesn't match any lines, it's going to return an error code, and duct will raise an exception.
-To prevent the exception, you can use `unchecked()`:
+To ignore the error, you can use `unchecked`:

 ```python
 result = cmd('false').unchecked().run()
 print(result.status)  # 0
 ```

-If you need to the value of a non-zero exit status, you can catch the exception it raises and inspect it like this.
+If you need to know the value of a non-zero exit status, you can catch the exception it raises and inspect it like this.

 ```python
 from duct import cmd, StatusError